microsoft/teams-ai/js/samples/ai/hal9000/README.md

 prompt: path.join(__dirname, '../src/prompt.txt'),
 ```

-Look for the `prompt.txt` file in the directory to find descriptive prompt engineering that, in plain language and with light training, instructs GPT how the bot should conduct itself and facilitate conversation:
+Open `prompt.txt` file to find descriptive prompt engineering that, in plain language and with <del>light</del> minor training, instructs GPT how the bot should conduct itself and facilitate conversation:

 ```
 This is a conversation between a Human and HAL, the AI from the book and movie 2001: A Space Odyssey and any sequels.